 James Thurston, Microsoft Trustworthy Computing Group

-Carlos A. Velasco, Fraunhofer Institute for Applied Information Technologies (FIT), Germany
+Dr. Carlos A. Velasco, Fraunhofer Institute for Applied Information Technologies (FIT), Germany

-Cynthia D. Waddell, International Center for Disability Resources on the Internet (ICDRI), U.S.A.
+Cynthia D. Waddell, International Center for Disability Resources on the Internet (ICDRI), USA

 Sam Waller, University of Cambridge, Engineering Design Centre, U.K.